Rijo-1/Voyage2.0/README.md

+Here's your updated `README.md` file with GitHub profiles added for the contributors:

+---

 # 🚢 Voyage

 **HackAttack WebDev** is a cutting-edge full-stack web application designed to provide users with AI-driven travel recommendations.
 Whether you're a local explorer or a tourist, this platform uses advanced APIs like **SerpAPI** and **Groq** to personalize recommendations based on your preferences, including activities, hotels, and restaurants.